-During the summer months, water the plant regularly and feed with a liquid fertilizer every two or three weeks.
+During the summer growing season, water the plant regularly and feed with a liquid fertilizer every two or three weeks.

 In the winter, stop fertilizing and water sparingly.

-In the winter, temperatures tend to get dryer and this tropical plant prefers moisture and humidity.
+In the winter, temperatures tend to get dryer and this tropical plant’s root zone prefers moisture and humidity.